dhbw-stginf16a/voice-controlled-userinterface/report.md

 recorded and processed.
 Such a feedback can be visual, auditorial and / or through vibrations.

-### How are the guidelines dependend on the software application?
+### How are the guidelines dependent on the software application?
 As mentioned above the application of the guidelines depend on the complexity and environemnt of the software application.
 Sometimes certain guidelines are more difficult to realize or even hinder certain features of the core